clauswilke/multiscales/README.md

 ![](man/figures/README-unnamed-chunk-2-1.png)<!-- -->

-For comparison, the same plot with a univariate color scale:
+For comparison, the same plot with a univariate color scale.
+Not it appears that in every state we know who is in the lead.

 ``` r
 ggplot(US_polling) +